 The exception, of course, is non-fiction authors.
 Their websites and content should revolve around the subject of their books.
 Sounds contradictory – since I’ve published a nonfiction book – but teaching other authors to blog is not my focus or goal for future success, selling my fiction is.

 Authors gain from regular blogging for several reasons.
 For instance, Google approves when a website consistently adds content, and it will reward you with better rankings in search results.
 That means that when somebody is *looking* for you, your website will pop up sooner rather than later if you regularly add content.
 Blogging also shares our “voice,” giving potential readers insight into who you are, how you express yourself, your personality, and whether or not your books will also prove interesting.
 There are many more reasons, of course, as I noted in this post: Why Do We Blog?

 What do readers want from an author’s website?

 The truth is, I don’t believe readers want to hear about an author’s books all the time – and successful author Roni Loren agrees.
-The post is several years old but in my mind, it still applies: Six Things Readers Want From Your Author Website In a nutshell:
+She notes these Six Things Readers Want From Your Author Website.
+In a nutshell:

 - Exclusive content: special offers and goodies, giveaways, etc.